evhub/coconut/DOCS.md

 - `3.3`, `3.4` (will work on any Python `>= 3.3`),
 - `3.5` (will work on any Python `>= 3.5`),
 - `3.6` (will work on any Python `>= 3.6`),
-- `sys` (chooses the specific target corresponding to the current version).
+- `sys` (chooses the target corresponding to the current Python version).

 _Note: Periods are ignored in target specifications, such that the target `27` is equivalent to the target `2.7`._